MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-communication.md

 |433| aadcdn.msauth.cn |

 > [!NOTE]
-> After the gateway is installed and registered, the only required ports and IP addresses are those needed by Service Bus, as described for servicebus.windows.net in the preceding table.
+> After the gateway is installed and registered, the only required ports and IP addresses are those needed by Azure Relay, as described for servicebus.windows.net in the preceding table.
 You can get the list of required ports by performing the [Network ports test](#network-ports-test) periodically in the gateway app.
 You can also force the gateway to [communicate using HTTPS](#force-https-communication-with-azure-service-bus).

 ## Network ports test